Meeting with Human Resources

 Talk with your retirement plan administrator about your retirement account.
 It is important to understand the amount of your retirement account, the choices you have to make about disbursement of your funds, the application process and time frame, and any documentation they may need from you.

-Visit the TRA website or contact them at 800-657-3669.
+Visit the TRA website: https://minnesotatra.org/, or contact them at 1-800-657-3669.
 You can make an appointment to meet with someone at their Mankato office, located at the former Brett's Building, 11 Civic Center Plaza, Suite 150.
-Note: The entrance to TRA is on the north side of Brett's Building.
-There is no access from the mall.

 Talk with MSRS about the Health Care Savings Plan (HCSP), which is the account that most severance and vacation payouts go to.
-Call MSRS at 800-657-5757 or visit their website for additional information.
+Visit their website: https://www.msrs.state.mn.us/about-hcsp, or call MSRS at 1-800-657-5757 for additional information.
 You can make an appointment to meet with someone at their Mankato office, located in the former Brett’s Building.

 Contact any other retirement plans you may have, such as Tax Sheltered Annuities or retirement plans from previous employment.

-If you are approaching age 65 or are over the age of 65, please call 1-800-633-4227 or visit the Medicare website for information about applying for benefits.
+If you are approaching age 65 or are over the age of 65, please call 1-800-633-4227 or visit the Medicare website: https://mn.gov/commerce/insurance/health/old/medicare.jsp, for information about applying for benefits.

 A summary of the retirement plans available to the various bargaining units can be found here.